gruntwork-io/docs/_docs-sources/pipelines/overview/configuration.md

     sdlc:
     # Map of account identifiers to account vending configurations.
     # A valid account vending configuration includes:
-    # - account-identifiers: List of account identifiers that will be created (required).
+      # account-identifiers: List of account identifiers that will be created (required).
-    # - catalog-repositories: List of repositories used by Terragrunt catalog (optional).
-    # - github-collaborators: List of GitHub teams and their permissions (optional).
       account-identifiers:
         # Alphanumeric account identifiers only.
 On account requests, an account
         # will be created for each specified identifier & the account name will